jjulik/azure-devops-node-installer-task/README.md

+# Deprecated
+This repository is no longer maintained.
+The issue it fixed has now been resolved in NodeTool@0.
+Please use NodeTool@0 instead.

 # azure-devops-node-installer-task
 Node installer task for Azure Devops.
 This is a build agent task that installs node.js and npm.
 It should work with Azure Devops and TFS on-prem.